-Marc Blake (b.
-Auckland, New Zealand) is a New Zealand painter.
-Exhibiting widely since 2005, Blake is extensively represented in New Zealand's largest private collection, as well as in numerous collections both nationally and internationally.
-He has also been a recipient of and finalist in, numerous national art awards.
+Marc Blake has exhibited widely since 2005 and is extensively represented with over a dozen works held in New Zealand's largest private collection, as well as in numerous collections both nationally and internationally.

-Blake was born and raised in New Zealand and spent several years living and painting in Japan, Australia and South Korea, with traditions and influences from all of these regions informing his work.
+Born and raised in New Zealand, Marc spent a decade living and painting in Japan, Australia and South Korea and now currently works from his studio in Queenstown, New Zealand.

-“Fragments of previous layers, images, modifications and changes of direction are still partly visible in each work, showing an improvised process that organically finds its way through working, towards conclusion.
+“Fragments of every previous layer, image, modification and change of direction are still partly visible in each work, revealing an improvised process that organically finds its way towards conclusion.
 The beauty, character and imperfections of the materials are gradually revealed during this time and the final texture of paint on the surface is extremely thin, almost papery, mostly soaked down into the bare, abraded and often deeply sanded support.
 The corners of the panels are dented from rigorous handling and the scuffed edges reveal the remaining specks of colour from previous iterations on a single panel.
 The works become as much objects as they are images.”